gaqzi/reflections/til/python/attribute_delegation_in_composition.md

         return {"tier": self.tier, "price": self.price}
 ```

-This works perfectly and ideally, you'd to use the class as a good citizen as follows:
+Ideally, you'd to use the classes as a good citizen as follows:

 ```python